icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-route-manager](https://github.com/perez247/ngx-route-manager) - A simple library to store all route urls used in the application.
 * [ng-whiteboard](https://github.com/mostafazke/ng-whiteboard) - Lightweight Angular whiteboard component.
 * [ngs-json-utils](https://github.com/andrei-shpileuski/ngs-json-utils) - A lightweight utility library for Angular applications that provides easy-to-use functions for working with JSON objects.
 It includes methods for deep cloning, serialization, and deserialization of JSON data, designed specifically for Angular projects with TypeScript support.
+* [lbx-change-sets](https://github.com/Service-Soft/lbx-change-sets) - This package helps you to track changes made on your entities automatically using a base repository class to extend from.

 ---